Indonesia–United States relations: Recent relations

+In April 2025, the Trump administration threatened Indonesia with 32% tariffs on all Indonesian goods, effective on August 1.
+However, on 22 July 2025, President Trump announced that the United States and Indonesia had agreed to terms on the framework of a trade agreement.
+Indonesian goods exported to the United States would be reduced to a 19% tariff.
+According to Trump, Indonesia agreed to decrease their tariffs on US goods and to purchase US energy worth 1.5 billion USD, US agricultural products worth 4.5 billion USD, and 50 Boeing aircraft.

-Development assistances
+Development assistance

 The U.S. Agency for International Development (USAID) and its predecessors have provided development assistance to Indonesia since 1950.
 Initial assistance focused on the most urgent needs of the new republic, including food aid, infrastructure rehabilitation, health care, and training.
 For thirty years, between 1967 and 2007, U.S. aid to Indonesia was provided within the arrangements of, first, the Inter-Governmental Group on Indonesia, and later the Consultative Group on Indonesia.
 Through the 1970s, a time of enormous economic growth in Indonesia, USAID played a significant role in helping the country achieve self-sufficiency in rice production and in reducing the birth rate.
-Today, USAID assistance programs focus on primary education, democratic governance, rebuilding after the 2004 tsunami, economic growth, health, water, food, and the environment.
+As of 2024, USAID assistance programs focus on primary education, democratic, local governance, helping the legislative and judiciary, the rebuilding after the 2004 tsunami, economic growth, health, water, food, and the environment.

+However, in March 2025, USAID was cancelled by the US government's program of DOGE.